 Most TRIM proteins act as E3 ubiquitin ligases, enzymes that attach ubiquitin and ubiquitin-like molecules onto “target” proteins, our lab is attempting to identify the targets of the TRIM proteins.
 Yeast two-hybrid is a classic method for detecting protein-protein interactions in an unbiased manner.
 We have developed a pipeline of experiments for following up on interactions detected using the yeast two-hybrid system.

-For the 2017-18 academic year, my laboratory has funding from Montana INBRE for this project.
+My laboratory has funding from Montana INBRE for this project.
 Also, the INBRE funding will allow my laboratory to merge the Colorado Tick Fever virus research with the TRIM project.